gokcehan/lf/doc.md

 	lf -remote 'send 1234 echo hello world'

-All clients have a unique id number but you may not be aware of the id number when you are writing a command.
+All clients have a unique ID number but you may not be aware of the ID number when you are writing a command.
 For this purpose, an `$id` variable is exported to the environment for shell commands.
 The value of this variable is set to the process ID of the client.
 You can use it to send a remote command from a client to the server which in return sends a command back to itself.